 This is just the start.
 As we continue to develop infrastructure and tool that will help rapidly improve building energy performance and curb the negative impacts of climate change, we are working diligently to understand how these programs also address affordability, equity, and livability in all communities especially those that need relief the most.

-Webly Bowles is a project manager at NBI where she brings her wide range of experience in multifamily affordable housing energy efficiency and finance, as well as sustainable building to NBI’s zero net energy building programs, including principles of design, construction, and operation.
+by Webly Bowles, project manager at NBI.
+Webly lbrings her wide range of experience in multifamily affordable housing energy efficiency and finance, as well as sustainable building to NBI’s zero net energy building programs, including principles of design, construction, and operation.